 This includes a low cost but fully comprehensive Stallholder insurance policy, your own web page (with links to your own website), priority information (i.e. be first to be informed about new markets and special events, new legislation etc), KFMA branding (labels), purchase discounts, a listing on our 'virtual Farmers Market' (our 'shop window' for selling to 3rd parties), networking, meetings, training days, access to Toolkits on our web site.

-The cost of Membership is £50 and the insurance package has now come down to £50.
-However if you join and take out insurance the cost will be £95.
+The cost of Membership is £50 and the insurance package from GM Imber, has now come down to £50.
+However if you join and take out insurance with GM Imber the cost will be £95.
 (Note You may become a member immediately for £45 and take out the insurance package when your present insurance runs out).

 Click HERE to receive the Member's Promotional Code (availbale to all Stallholder Members)